asiomchen/inventory-management/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/ZrUYhl?referralCode=0IjPN6)

 To deploy your own instance of this app, click the button above.
-You will need to sign in with your GitHub account, and then Railway will guide you through the deployment process.
+You will need to sign in with your Railway account, and then Railway will guide you through the deployment process.

 To deploy this app, you will need to have a Railway account.
 If you don't have one, you can sign up for free [here](https://railway.app).

-Also for storing the imgaes you need to have a cloudinary account.
+Also for storing the images you need to have a cloudinary account.
 If you don't have one, you can sign up for free [here](https://cloudinary.com).

 Cloudinary free tier is quite generous and should be enough for most use cases.